Charlotte man extradited from SC to NC, formally charged with killing Gastonia woman

-CHARLOTTE, NC (FOX 46 CHARLOTTE) – A Charlotte man who was arrested in South Carolina in connection to the death of a Gastonia woman has been extradited to Charlotte and formally charged with murder, the Mecklenburg County Sheriff’s Office announced Tuesday.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – A Charlotte man who was arrested in South Carolina in connection to the death of a Gastonia woman has been extradited to Charlotte and formally charged with murder, the Mecklenburg County Sheriff’s Office announced on Tuesday.

 Combs made his first court appearance around 1 p.m. and was denied bond.